-Assigning alternate Home files in Security
+Assigning home pages in Security

-If desired, you can assign alternate Home files on a per user or role basis within Security. if a Home file is assigned in Security, it takes precedence over the default Home files in the Startup directory.
+You can assign alternate home pages per user or per role in Security.
+If a home page is assigned in Security, it takes precedence over the default home files in the Startup directory.

-The Startup tab of the Security Management dialog has two settings to assign a Home file to users:
+The Startup tab of the Security Management dialog has two settings to assign a home page to users:

-ltem Description Home Page This "global" home page is used in all clients, unless a Desktop Client Home Page is also specified.
+Item Description Home Page This "global" home page is used in all clients, unless a Desktop Client Home Page is also specified.
 If you want this home page to display in the Web Client, the selected file must be web-enabled (either an Axiom form or a web report).
 If the file is not web- enabled, then the assignment will be ignored for purposes of the Web Client.
 Desktop Client Home Page This home page is used in the Desktop Client only (Windows Client or Excel Client), overriding the Home Page assignment.

-For more information on assigning an alternate home file in Security, see the Security Guide.
+For more information on assigning an alternate home page in Security, see the Security Guide.